cpojer/mootools-filemanager/README.md

 * Upload Files via FancyUpload (integrated Feature)
 * Option to automatically resize big Images when uploading
 * Use it to select a File anywhere you need to specify one inside your Application's Backend
-* Use as a FileManager in TinyMCE
+* Use as a FileManager in TinyMCE or CKEditor
 * Provides your client with the most possible convenience ( ;D )
 * Create galleries using the Gallery-Plugin
 * History (youre able to use the forward and back button of your browser)